-Each non-employee director receives a compensation package that consists of an annual cash retainer of \$47,500 plus an additional annual payment of \$15,000 for the chairperson and \$10,000 for each other member of the audit committee and \$10,000 for the chairperson and \$5,000 for each other member of each other committee.
-Our directors also receive a fee of \$1,000 for attending each in-person meeting of the board of directors or its committees and \$500 for attending each telephone meeting.
-In addition, our directors are reimbursed for out-of-pocket expenses in connection with attending meetings of the board of directors or its committees.
-Each non-employee director receives annual grants of equity-based awards under the LTIP for so long as he or she serves as a director.
+Each non-employee director receives a compensation package that consists of an annual cash retainer of \$60,000 plus an additional annual payment of \$15,000 for the chairperson and \$10,000 for each other member of the audit committee and \$10,000 for the chairperson and \$5,000 for each other member of each other committee.
+In addition, each non-employee director receives an equity award of phantom units under the LTIP granted annually at the close of business on July 10th of each year or, if not a business day, the first business day thereafter.
+The number of phantom units awarded is calculated by dividing \$100,000 by the average closing price of our common units for the five trading days immediately proceeding the date of grant.
+The awards vest on the first anniversary of the grate date.
+Our directors are also reimbursed for out-of-pocket expenses in connection with attending meetings of the board of directors or its committees.